What Software programs are available for free to Columbia Medical Center students?

 See Software information on the Computer and Software Discounts page.
-CUMC students can download a free, full version of the Office suite of products for Windows and Macintosh is available to those with a current CUMC email/Office 365 account.
+The latest version of the Office suite of products for Windows and Macintosh is available to those with a current CUMC email/Office 365 account.

 Is there training available for Office?

 Here you can find tutorials for all of the programs, and take them at your own pace.

 Lynda.com also offers video tutorials on using Office programs for free via a Columbia subscription.
 Both the Libraries and HR sites link to Lynda.com (scroll to the bottom of the Libraries page for Online Tutorials, or select the Online Learning link if using the Human Resources page).
 When prompted login with your UNI and password, then search for the Office program or look at the software drop down menu near the top of the page for a list of available training courses.

 Why is a file opening in Protected View and how can I exit it?